ashishdandekar/academic-kickstarter/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Ashish Dandekar is working as a post-doctoral researcher at [VALDA](https://team.inria.fr/valda/) lab, which is a joint research team between [Inria Paris](https://www.inria.fr/centre/paris), [École normale supérieure](http://www.ens.fr/), and [CNRS](http://www.cnrs.fr/) within the Computer science department of École normale supérieure.
 He is working on the privacy aspect of the [BioQOP project](http://bioqop.di.ens.fr/).
-His primarily focuses on providing provable privacy guarantees for machine learning models, addressing privacy-utility trade-off and designing cost models for private data.
+His research primarily focuses on providing provable privacy guarantees for machine learning models, addressing the privacy-utility tradeoff and designing cost models for private data.

 Besides his research, Ashish is a foodie and a globetrotter.
 He enjoys hiking and exploring nature trails on the weekends.
 Since 2015, he is learning Sitar - an Indian classical stringed instrument.
 He is an avid connosieur of [Hindustani music](https://en.wikipedia.org/wiki/Hindustani_classical_music).